Granada: Spain’s Hidden Gem

 OK, let’s move away from food and onto the next best thing: La Alhambra.
 You have to buy tickets in advance on ticketmaster.es to see the Alhambra.
 Let me repeat that: YOU HAVE TO BUY TICKETS IN ADVANCE ON TICKETMASTER.ES TO SEE THE ALHAMBRA.
 Don’t risk it being sold out…it’s a long walk up the mountain and a long wait in the non-ticketholder line, and tickets are sold by time so you may end up waiting a long time until some spots open up.
 Save yourself the trouble and buy them in advance to secure your spot and don’t waste time.

 There are many beautiful cathedrals in Granada.
-Cathedrals aren’t really my thing, but I’ll add them in here for good measure.
+Cathedrals aren’t usually my thing, but Granada sure does have some beautiful ones.

 Arab Tea Houses